anneKoethke/tagebuch/README.md

 The Routing via AppNavigator has a DrawerNavigation (HomeStack, AboutStack, CalendarStack) with a nested StackNavigation (HomeScreen, EntryDetails).

 The CalendarView has an informational Modal and shows (as dummy data) the dates with entries (green circle around the date) and the moods (differently colored dots under the specific date).
+Currently there is no connection between data in HomeScreen and Data in CalnedarView.
+Just checking things out here...

+## History

+This is actually a remodelling of the **ThinkNegative App**, a team project at university to learn programming in Android Studio (Java). ;)

+...don't we all have a toDo-App in every language learned...